Keywords Meta Tag Generator

 - click on List words to get a list of the words satisfying the selection criteria, together with their keyword values, frequencies and densities, as at right (the highest value is always 100) or

-- click on Generate/show keywords meta tag to get the meta tag, as below.
+- click on Generate/show keywords meta tag to get the meta tag.

-Title and Description TagsDifferent search engines give more or less weight to the keywords meta tag when ranking a page.
-But they all regard the title tag as important and sometimes display the description tag in the search result.
+Title and Description TagsDifferent search engines may or may not pay attention to the keywords meta tag when ranking a page, but they all regard the title tag as important and sometimes display the description tag in the search result.
 So you can use the keywords generated by this software as a guide to writing your title and description tags.
 It is reported that some search engines currently display the description tag when all of the search terms occur in the page's title tag.
 Thus if you use a title tag containing your most important keywords then a search on those keywords, if it results in an entry in the search results, may also cause your description tag to be displayed.

 The value specified for "Minimum frequency for word" (in order to be considered for inclusion in the meta tag) does not apply to words in titles or descriptions.
 Thus a word may occur once in the title and never in the text and still appear in the meta tag.